MichaelVolk94/mtm6407-choose-your-adventure/south_path.md

 # The Wizard
 You travel south and you meet a wizard in his secret room at the southern tower of the castle.

+You tell the princess on the north side of the castle is trapped under a spell, and she needs his powers to help break the spell and save the kingdom from the evil witch.
-You tell him that you we're ordered by the princess to save her kingdom from the evil witch, and the wizard gives you a poison dose as a way to end the witch's treasonous reign of terror.
-So you set off on your journey to save the princess' kingdom.
+The wizard gives you a poisonous dart, as a way to end the witch's treasonous reign of terror.